jeffstride/idp/book_source/homework-assignments/hw5.md

 ```

 ## Commenting
+Emphasis will be put on two things:
+1. _WHY_ comments
+2. Class doc-strings

+Some reminders:
-You need to thoroughly comment `document.py` and `search_engine.py`.
+* You need to thoroughly comment `document.py`, `main.py` and `search_engine.py`.

-Every function needs a doc-string comment.
+* Every function needs a doc-string comment.

-Every class needs a doc-string.
+* Every class needs a doc-string.

-You should add _some_ comments to `hw5_test.py`.
+* You should add _some_ comments to `hw5_test.py`.